 Chief Financial Officer

-Bex is our Manager, Finance and Administration and brings with her over 12 years of experience working in similar financial and administrative roles.
+Bex is our Chief Financial Officer and brings with her over 12 years of experience working in similar financial and administrative roles.

 Her background is in the implementation of financial accounting systems, the development of business processes, and establishing quality business analytics and monthly reporting.